 Taking the weather into account, you can see an improvement to any team in either Sunny, Rainy, or Cloudy weather.

 - Sunny weather will boost Ground moves, pushing Groudon on top of the counter list and making the fight significantly easier

-- Cloudy weather will boost Fighting type moves making Machamp, Hariyama and Breloom, Blaziken and Poliwrath even better
+- Cloudy weather will boost Fighting type moves to make Machamp, Hariyama, Breloom, Lucario, Toxicroak, Blaziken, and Poliwrath even better

 - Rainy weather will boost Water moves, helping Kyogre bridge the damage gap and perform as good as any other Fighting